maurolepore/maurolepore/README.md

 * Technical Writing: Writing documentation that is clear, correct, complete and maintainable.
 * Software architecture: Evolving the system's architecture as necessary to allow growth.
-* Mentoring: Empowering other developers to do all of these themselves.
+* Mentoring: Empowering other developers to do these things themselves.

 Previously: